 - See also: Gender Equality in Iceland

-Statistically, Iceland appears to be a pretty religious country, all things considered.
-There are 41 registered religious groups, the biggest of which is the National Church of Iceland, an organisation boasting 250,000 members (Icelanders are registered at birth, hence the large figure).
-The National Church is organised under one diocese, administered by the Bishop of Iceland, Agnes M. Sigurðardóttir, the first woman to hold the position.
+Statistically, Iceland appears to be a pretty religious country.
+There are 41 registered religious groups, the biggest of which is the National Church of Iceland, an organization with 250,000 members (Icelanders are registered at birth, hence the significant figure).
+The National Church is organized under one diocese, administered by the Bishop of Iceland, Agnes M. Sigurdardottir, the first woman to hold the position.

-Take a quick look online and you'll see that today, approximately 80% of Icelanders are Lutheran whilst the majority of the rest are of other Christian denominations, namely Roman Catholic.
-Iceland's historical commitment to Christianity is clearly demonstrated by the sheer number of churches dotted around the countryside.
+Take a quick look online, and you'll see that today, approximately 80% of Icelanders are Lutheran while the majority of the rest are of other Christian denominations, namely Roman Catholic.
+You can find evidence of Iceland's historical commitment to Christianity in the number of churches dotted around the countryside.

-The Christianisation of Iceland occurred in the year 1000 AD, dramatically reshaping the culture and future of the small island nation.
-Under the Danish crown, Icelandic Christians were originally followers of Roman Catholicism, before turning to Lutheranism (one of the main branches of Protestantism) at the end of the Icelandic Reformation in 1550.
+The Christianization of Iceland occurred in the year 1000 AD, dramatically reshaping its culture and future.
+Under the Danish crown, Icelandic Christians were originally followers of Roman Catholicism before turning to Lutheranism (one of the main branches of Protestantism) at the end of the Icelandic Reformation in 1550.

-Before this spiritual shift toward monotheism, Icelanders held a belief in multiple deities: the Norse Gods.
-Like their Scandinavian cousins, it was the mythological figures Odin, Loki and Thor who captured the religious fervour of Iceland's pre-modern population.
+Before this spiritual shift toward monotheism, Icelanders believed in multiple deities, the Norse Gods.
+Like their Scandinavian cousins, it was the mythological figures Odin, Loki, and Thor, who captured the religious fervor of Iceland's pre-modern population.

-Since the first day of Summer 1972, Ásatrúarfélagið has also made a name for itself as a religious throwback to Icelandic/Nordic folklore.
-The organisation was founded and led by the poet-farmer Sveinbjörn Beinteinsson, a man instrumental in gaining government recognition for the religion.
+Since the first day of summer in 1972, Asatruarfelagid has also made a name for itself as a religious throwback to Icelandic/Nordic folklore.
+The organization was founded and led by the poet-farmer Sveinbjorn Beinteinsson, a man instrumental in gaining government recognition for the religion.

-Ásatrúarfélagið has no dogma and no creed, instead relying on a pantheistic worldview based on an individual's connection to nature.
-As of 2016, the religion has approximately 3200 members, a third of which are women.
+Asatruarfelagid has no dogma and no creed and instead relies on a pantheistic worldview based on an individual's connection to nature.
+As of 2016, the religion has approximately 3,200 members, a third of which are women.

-Islam and Judaism both boast fairly small membership numbers.
-Iceland saw an increase in its Muslim population in the 1970s, and today has around 900 people registered with either the Muslim Association of Iceland or the Islamic Cultural Centre of Iceland.
-In 2002, the Reykjavík Mosque was opened to practising Sunnis.
+Islam and Judaism have relatively small membership numbers.
+Iceland saw an increase in its Muslim population in the 1970s.
+It has around 900 people registered with either the Muslim Association of Iceland or the Islamic Cultural Center of Iceland.
+In 2002, the Reykjavik Mosque was opened.

-There are approximately 90 members of the Jewish community, but their numbers are so small that Judaism is not officially recognised as a religious body by the Icelandic government.
-As of today, there is no prayer house in Iceland catering to the Jewish people.
-The former first lady of Iceland, Dorrit Moussaieff, was herself a practising Jew and did much to positively introduce the faith to the Icelandic people.
+There are approximately 90 members of the Jewish community, but their numbers are so small that Judaism is not officially recognized as a religious body by the Icelandic government.
+Today, there's no prayer house in Iceland catering to the Jewish people.
+The former first lady of Iceland, Dorrit Moussaieff, was a practicing Jew and did much to positively introduce the faith to the Icelandic people.

-Another belief system that has gained prominence in Iceland is Zuism, a neopagan religion registered in 2013 (but existing for many years prior).
-In that same year, the religion was mobilised by many new converts, largely in protest to the "Parish Tax," religious taxation imposed upon those with a spiritual inclination.
+Another belief system that has gained prominence in Iceland is Zuism, a neopagan religion officially registered in 2013 but had existed for many years prior.
+In that same year, the belief system was mobilized by many new converts, mainly in protest of the "Parish Tax," a religious taxation imposed upon those with a spiritual inclination.

 As one of the group's key pledges, any money earned from the parish tax was to be returned to the individual, thus making a mockery of the government's "God Tax" policy.

 In reality, however, Iceland is a staunchly secular nation.
-According to polls compiled in 2014, less than half of Icelanders considered themselves to be religious, whilst 40% of the Icelandic youth declared themselves to be atheists.
+According to polls compiled in 2014, less than half of Icelanders considered themselves religious, while 40% of the Icelandic youth declared themselves atheists.

 At last check, less than 10% of Icelanders attend church once a month, while half of the population chooses to miss it altogether.
-But perhaps the most progressive statistic of all; as of January 2016, a local survey found that 0.0% of young Icelanders believed the world to be created by an ethereal craftsman.
+In what's perhaps the most progressive statistic, a local January 2016 survey found that 0.0% of young Icelanders believed the world to be created by an ethereal craftsman.

-That's not to undermine the Icelandic people's intrinsic connection to spirituality and the metaphysical, however, with many people spouting a belief in their own personalised concept of God or naturally determining forces.
+However, that's not to undermine the Icelandic people's intrinsic connection to spirituality and the metaphysical.
+Many people believe in a personalized concept of God or in naturally determining forces.

-Yoga, meditation and Buddhist practises are common amongst the population, be it in nature, the water or at a pop-up event in downtown Reykjavík.
-Due in large part to the Icelanders' deep reverence for the natural world, spiritual practices originating from the far east have become a defining part of the national character.
+Yoga, meditation, and Buddhist practices are common among the population, whether in nature, the water, or a pop-up event in downtown Reykjavik.
+Due mainly to the Icelanders' deep reverence for the natural world, spiritual practices originating from the far east have become a defining part of the national character.

-For those who wish to do away with the supernatural entirely, the Icelandic Ethical Humanist Association is the primary organisation representing and supporting humanists in Iceland.
-The organisation is registered with the Icelandic government as a life-stance group and is thus able to accept state funding in much the same way as religious organisations do.
-As of 2017, the group has approximately 1800 members.
+For those who wish to do away with the supernatural entirely, the Icelandic Ethical Humanist Association is the primary organization representing and supporting humanists in Iceland.
+The organization is registered with the Icelandic government as a life-stance group and can accept state funding, much like religious organizations do.
+As of 2017, the group has approximately 1,800 members.